pdefusco/Ranger_Atlas_SDX_withCML/README.md

-# Entity Resolution with Atlas Lineage
+# Entity Resolution with Atlas, Spark, HBase

 This repo is based off the tutorial for the Splink record linking library, the homepage for which is [here](https://github.com/moj-analytical-services/splink).